My passion is to hold space for others to feel safe, playful and alive.

 My own experiences led me on a journey to reclaim my own full self expression.
 They instilled a lifelong curiosity about human behaviour, the complexities we layer on ourselves and how to peel them back to operate from our innate inner wisdom.

 I was drawn to movement and dancing.
-Mum put me in ballet classes age 3 and I spent the next decade learning a discipline and discovering the freedom of my body in motion.
+Mum put me in ballet classes age 3 and I spent the next decade learning a discipline, discovering the freedom of my body in motion.
 I sang, played piano and swam, loving the sea which continues to be my grounding, happy place.
-I had a wonderful free childhood spent largely in nature but life as it inevitably does planted obstacles in my pathway to learn from.
+I had a wonderful free childhood spent largely outside.
+Life as it inevitably does for everyone planted obstacles in my pathway to learn from.

-It was no coincidence I pursued performing arts in a subconscious quest to recapture my early spontaneity and release the shame I felt from being ridiculed publicly.
+It was no coincidence I pursued performing arts in a subconscious quest to recapture my early spontaneity and release the shame I felt from feeling public humiliation.

 Visual and performing arts explorations